mujan5427/CSS-Notes/README.md

   * Every HTML element has a default display value depending on what type of element it is.
 The default display value for most elements is `block` or `inline`.

+  * `inline-block` elements are like `inline` elements but they can have a width and a height.

   * Hiding an element can be done by setting the `display` property to `none`, `visibility: hidden` also hides an element.
 However, the element will still take up the same space as before.
 The element will be hidden, but still affect the layout.

   * Setting the display property of an element only changes how the element is displayed, **NOT** what kind of element it is.
 So, an inline element with `display: block` is not allowed to have other block elements inside it.